-If you’re expecting any four-legged guests at your Thanksgiving gathering, you can easily create a pet-friendly spread that ensures everyone is included in the festivities.
+If you’re expecting any canine guests at your Thanksgiving gathering, you can easily create a dog-friendly spread that ensures everyone is included in the festivities.
 We’ve compiled the best dog-friendly Thanksgiving recipes and tips from around the web to make your Thanksgiving pet-inclusive.

 Gourds are a staple of any winter feast, and they are generally dog-friendly.
 Some people advise staying away from the Japanese Kabocha squash, claiming dogs can get sick if they eat too much of it.
 Sweet potatoes are super nutritional for dogs.
 If any of your dishes include baked sweet potatoes, set some plain ones aside for your dog.